chrisschm/mystic.bbs-list.mod/README.md

 This modification creates a BBS list in Mystic BBS

 ## Installation
-Copy all mps files into your Mystic installation directory, including paths and compile them using mide or mplc.
-The file with your preffered language should be placed into default theme direktory!
+Copy all files from src, including their paths, into your Mystic installation directory and compile the mps files using mide or mplc.
+The MOD does not contain a default theme folder, so the content of the prepaid language must then be copied into it.

 ## Usage
 To use the script, create an entry in menu editor with